FrankZRS/CoAPthon3/README.md

     4. Change the path to the 'PICS_module.json' file.
 This is a file inside the 'autoctt' library that needs to be included for running OCF Certification Tests on a Chili 2 module.

 ## Usage
-After completing all the abovementioned settings, you can simply start 'client_attempt' using:
+After completing all the abovementioned settings, you can simply start 'autoctt_client' using:

-'py client_attempt.py'
+'py autoctt_client.py'

 All test results will be logged into .txt files inside the 'autoctt' library.